caswellorr/Work-Day-Scheduler/README.md

 ## Screenshots 📷 :

-* User is promted to choose the number of characters they want in their password:
+* User is presented with a work day scheduler:

   ![alt text](./assets/screenshot1.png)

-* User decides what type of characters they want in their password:
+* User can see what time of day it is based on the red line:

   ![alt text](./assets/screenshot2.png)